ASLseg: Adapting SAM in the Loop for Semi-supervised Liver Tumor Segmentation: EXPERIMENTS AND RESULTS

 To verify the effectiveness of our proposed strategy, we compare the results of our framework with fully supervised and nine SSL methods.
 For all competing methods, we use the official hyperparameter settings.

 Table \ref{table1} lists the quantitative results of different methods.
-Among the nine SSL methods, R-Drop (RD) performs the best, followed by Uncertainty-Aware Mean Teacher (UAMT) and Cross Pseudo Supervision (CPS).
-Our proposed framework outperforms the nine SSL methods on four evaluation metrics, indicating the importance of mining information from unlabeled data.
-Specifically, both SE and SP increased by almost 4\%, which confirm that our proposed collaborative framework can generate more reliable pseudo-labels, and utilize unlabeled data more effectively than existing methods.
+When only 10\% of the data is labeled, our proposed framework outperforms nine SSL methods on four evaluation metrics, demonstrating the importance of mining information from unlabeled data.
+While fully supervised methods perform best in terms of accuracy, they require several times more training data than semi-supervised methods and only a fraction of the detected tumors are real tumors.
+However, misdetection and underdetection are usually more unwelcome in practical clinical medical diagnosis, as it may lead to inefficiency and malignant tumors being overlooked.
+Therefore, in addition to high accuracy, sensitivity and specificity need to be as high as possible.
+The results of our proposed method demonstrate that using SAM and the adaptation network can generate more reliable pseudo-labels and utilize unlabeled data more efficiently than existing methods.

 To evaluate the effectiveness of several key components in ASLseg, we conduct ablation studies in Table \ref{table2}.
-By adding two stages to refine pseudo-labels, the proposed method achieves the highest accuracy.
-The results identify the significance of each component in ASLseg, and show that ASLseg has a good ability to refine pseudo-labels.
+By adding two stages to refine pseudo-labels, the proposed method further improves DSC and achieves the best performance.
+In particular, our method significantly reduces the false positive and false negative rates while maintaining high DSC.